silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	$copyright = 'SilverStripe Ltd (' . $year . ')';

 ```

+When concatenating strings with the "." operator, it is encouraged to break the statement into multiple lines to improve readability.
 In these cases, each successive line should be padded with white space such that the "."; operator is aligned under the "=" operator:

 ```php